wp-plugins/worker/readme.txt

 == Changelog ==

+= 4.0.7 =

+- Fix: Fix issues related to cloning and backup restoration
+- Fix: Improve precision of the hit counter
+- Fix: Improve compatibility with other plugins
+- Fix: Numerous small improvements and fixes

 = 4.0.5 =

-- Misc bug fixes and performance improvements
+- Fix: Misc bug fixes and performance improvements

 = 4.0.1 =

-- New features for the [ManageWP Orion release](http://managewp.com/managewp-orion-official-announcement "ManageWP Orion Official Announcement")
+- New: New features for the [ManageWP Orion release](http://managewp.com/managewp-orion-official-announcement "ManageWP Orion Official Announcement")
-- Misc bug fixes and performance improvements
+- Fix: Misc bug fixes and performance improvements

 = 3.9.30 =